tigerfarm/arduino/Altair101/READMEuserGuide.md

 ##### To remove a startup program from running:
 ````
-+ Flip CLR twice to clear the processor's memory.
++ Flip CLR twice to clear the processor's memory and registers to zero.
 + Set all Data switches down.
 + Flip AUX2 up twice to write the processor's memory to 00000000.bin.
 ````